-Members of the Corporation (also known as Governors) represent the interests of the local and wider community that the college serves.
-The Corporation is responsible for the quality of service to its students and their welfare, the financial health of the college, the proper use of public funds and for ensuring effective management.
-They aim to ensure that the college is successful in providing a high quality educational service to its students, whilst being financially secure.
-One of the duties of the Corporation is to determine the mission of the college and to ensure that there are effective means of monitoring whether college management is fulfilling the mission.
+Members of the Corporation (also known as Governors) represent the interests of the local and wider community that the College serves.
+The Corporation is responsible for the quality of service to its students and their welfare, the financial health of the College, the proper use of public funds and for ensuring effective management.
+They aim to ensure that the College is successful in providing a high quality educational service to its students, whilst being financially secure.
+One of the duties of the Corporation is to determine the mission of the college and to ensure that there are effective means of monitoring whether College management is fulfilling the mission.

 “Providing high quality education that gives our students the knowledge, skills and experience to be successful in their chosen career.”

-By 2017, we will be an outstanding College of Further Education, inspiring learners, creating opportunities and changing lives by:
+We will be an outstanding College of Further Education, inspiring learners, creating opportunities and changing lives by:

 - Delivering an outstanding student experience